 - Optional: You vote who shared the most creative fun fact or you shared it in the most entertaining way.
 To vote, you can use the voting functionality or simply create circles that can be dragged and dropped by the team.

-The reset 💽
+The Reset 💽

-4. Retro game on whiteboard (Remote Retrospective Games)
+Retro game #5 on the online whiteboard

 Duration: 15-60 minutes | Goal: Reflecting on teamwork

-Idea: Imagine you would have a fresh start as a team.
+Imagine you would have a fresh start as a team.
 Everything could be designed differently, including your own personal skill set.
 What would the new “us” look like?

 - Firstly, you share the instructions with the team: Someone pressed the “reset” button.
 You don’t have any meetings anymore.
 Colleagues don’t know each other.
 Everything has to be set up.
 What is the core thing that you would do differently?